 GMP and HACCP

-The Hazard Analysis and Critical Control Point (HACCP) concept is a preventative system to ensure the safety of foods and consumers.
+The HACCP (Hazard Analysis and Critical Control Point) system is a preventative approach to ensuring the safety of food products and consumers.

-- establishment of critical limits for each critical control point,
+- Set critical limits for each critical control point

 - Establish corrective actions in case of deviationsDesign a process to verify that the food safety system is working as intended and document all actions